-Sexting is legal under California law if it is done between consenting adults.
-Sexting can lead to criminal charges, however, if (1) one of the participants is a minor, or (2) it violates state laws against stalking, harassment or invasion of privacy.
+Sexting is generally legal under California law if it takes place between consenting adults.
+Sexting can lead to criminal charges, however, if one of the participants is a minor, or if it takes the form of stalking, harassment or invasion of privacy.

 There are also a number of other acts, associated with sexting, that can be charged as a crime.
 Some of these include:

 - saving nude images of a minor, gathered via sexting, to a smartphone or computer, and

 - sexting to annoy, threaten, or harass a person.

 Illegal sexting, and associated acts, can be charged under such California statutes as:

 - Penal Code 288.2 PC, harmful matter sent to seduce a minor,

 Note that sexting is sending and receiving sexual messages through technology like:

 - email, or